 We are humbled that our advocacy efforts have been recognized.
 Our founders were named as 2016 Superheroes by ParentMap, and we were awarded the League of Women Voters Seattle-King County 2017 "Voices of Democracy" Award for helping citizens raise their voices in support of equality and civic discourse.
 And we continue to advocate for every child in Washington to receive an amply funded excellent public school education.

 Washington’s Paramount Duty is guided by a Board of Directors.
-Current members are: Dawn Bennett, Emily Carmichael, Robert Cruickshank, John Freeman, Kathy Gillespie, Rita Green, Sarah Reyneveld, Summer Stinson, and Rebecca Vaux.
+Current members are: Dawn Bennett, Emily Carmichael, Robert Cruickshank, John Freeman, Rita Green, Sarah Reyneveld, and Joy Stanford.
 All are either parents with children enrolled in the Washington State public school system or long-time K-12 education advocates.

 Much of our organization is done through social media - our Facebook group numbers thousands of members from across Washington, who have one thing in common: they know the state is still not investing enough in our public schools, and they want to see that change so that every public school in Washington is able to provide an amply funded basic education to every student.